 You’re a financial advisor with a blog.
 Now what?
 What in the heck do you write about?
 What can you say that would be of interest to prospects and clients?
 Where do you start?

-Financial advisors who blog are in the minority.
-According to unofficial numbers, I would say that only 3% of advisors are using blogging in their marketing plan.
-Which is all the more reason to start your blog!
-Stand out from the crowd of advisors who use canned content and corporate materials.
-Use blogging as a platform in your inbound marketing strategy and show how you are different.
+Using blogging as a platform in your inbound marketing strategy can show how you are different and improve your credibility.
 After all, according to Hubspot, firms that blog have 55% more traffic to their websites, 97% more inbound links, and 434% more indexed pages, compared to those that do not.
-As long as you have a strong offer, blogging and article writing translates to new clients.
+As long as you have a strong offer, blogging and article writing translate to new clients.

 1. How to do something